mercanca/spart/README.md

  **Usage: spart [-m] [-a] [-c] [-g] [-i] [-t] [-l] [-h]**

  This program shows **the user specific brief partition info** with core count of available nodes and pending jobs.
-It hides unnecessary information for users in the output i.e. unusable partitions, undefined limits, unusable nodes etc., but it shows related and usefull information briefly.
+It hides unnecessary information for users in the output i.e. unusable partitions, undefined limits, unusable nodes etc., but it shows related and usefull information such as how many pending jobs waiting for the resourses or for the other reasons.

  The output of spart without any parameters is as below: